katieprogrammes/COMP3015-CW1/README.md

 ##Code Structure

-scenebasic_uniform.cpp is where the main scene logic is and includes rendering of the objects and textures, camera movement, fog toggle, and model transforms. basic_uniform.vert / basic_uniform.frag are the vertex and fragment shaders for all 3D models.
-They also contains Blinn–Phong shading, rim lighting, and fog for the models. skybox.vert / skybox.frag are the vertex and fragment shaders for the cube mapped skybox and also contain the general scene fog.
+scenebasic_uniform.cpp is where the main scene logic is and includes rendering of the objects and textures, camera movement, fog toggle, and model transforms.

+basic_uniform.vert / basic_uniform.frag are the vertex and fragment shaders for all 3D models.
+They also contains Blinn–Phong shading, rim lighting, and fog for the models.

+skybox.vert / skybox.frag are the vertex and fragment shaders for the cube mapped skybox and also contain the general scene fog.

 All other .cpp and .h files are helper files, with the only changes being made in scene.h and scenerunner.h for the logic on key presses.

+##AI Usage
+This was the Assisted Work Sections that my AI usage fell under:
+A8 - I was having problems understanding an error with a variable not being recognised.
+It helped me understand why I was getting the error and where I needed to move the variable to.
+The prompt and response can be seen here: https://copilot.microsoft.com/shares/WLerBNcmcbx7syVhCBB8f